-Stay with People who Appreciate You
+Stick with the People Who Appreciate You

-It’s even harder to find people who complement your rough edges, your empty spaces, and who support your values, being faithful companions throughout your entire life.
+It’s not always easy to fit in in this complex world.
+It’s even harder to find people who complement your rough edges, your empty spaces, support your values, and appreciate you for who you are, sticking around as faithful companions throughout your entire life.

-Stay with people who encourage you to be better
+Stick with people who encourage you to be better

 - You need to know how to differentiate between needing to have people you love by your side, versus wanting to “make them” who you want them to be, limiting their freedom, their ability to choose, and their personal growth.